Skip to Content

 Step Seven: Make your tacos!

 Heat the retained grease in a large skillet and place a tortilla in it.
 Place meat and cheese on the tortilla and let it heat.
-Fold the tortilla over to form a taco and cook each side until crispy.
+Use tongs to fold the tortilla over to form a taco and cook each side until crispy.
 Remove from heat.

 Serve beef birria tacos to your family or friends.

-Set out individual bowls of your favorite toppings, such as onions, avocado, tomatoes, shredded cheese, Oaxaca cheese, and chopped cilantro.
-Serve individual bowls of the beef broth mixture or consommé on the side for dipping.
+Set out individual bowls of your favorite toppings, such as onions, avocado, tomatoes, shredded cheese, lime wedges, Oaxaca cheese, and fresh cilantro.
+Serve an individual small bowl of the rich broth mixture or beef consommé on the side for dipping.
 Dipping the tortilla is the traditional way of serving Birri tacos.

 Frequently Asked Questions